dkriegls/itmd-362-fall2024/labs/lab6/lab6.md

 # Lab 06: Implementing HCI guidelines for touchscreens

-Using the HCI guidelines from either Apple/iOS, GNOME, or Windows, redesign the Blackboard interface for a touch-friendly environment.
+Using the HCI guidelines from either Apple/iOS, GNOME, or Windows, redesign the Canvas interface for a touch-friendly environment.

 **You only need to sketch your redesign**, and in the text below, reference at least three different points of guidance from chosen HCI guidelines that went into your redesign sketches (you might